vatesfr/xen-orchestra/docs/disaster_recovery.md

 A good way to avoid this kind of problem is to remove the network interface on the DR VM and check if the export is correctly done.

 :::warning
-For each DR replicated VM, we add a block "start" operation, meaning despite having "Auto power on", the VM won't start after a reboot of your host.
+For each DR replicated VM, we add "start" as a blocked operation, meaning even VMs with "Auto power on" enabled will not be started on your DR destination if it reboots.
 :::